Classical harmonic analysis viewed through the prism of noncommutative geometry: Banach Fredholm modules and Banach -homology

 \section{Banach Fredholm modules and Banach $\K$-homology}

-In this section, we define a Banach space variant of the theory of $\K$-homology, relying on the notion of Fredholm module.
-We want replace Hilbert spaces by Banach spaces.
-Note that the classical notion of Fredholm module admit different variations in the literature (compare the references \cite[Definition 8.1.1 p.~199]{HiR00}, \cite[Definition 1 p.~293]{Con94} and \cite[Definition 2.2]{CGIS14}).
-We start to introduce the following definition.
+In this section, we introduce a Banach space variant of the theory of $\K$-homology, relying on the notion of Fredholm module.
+Our aim is to replace Hilbert spaces by Banach spaces.
+Note that the classical notion of Fredholm module admits several variations in the literature (compare the references \cite[Definition 8.1.1 p.~199]{HiR00}, \cite[Definition 1 p.~293]{Con94} and \cite[Definition 2.2]{CGIS14}).
+After the first version of this work appeared, we realized that Lafforgue had implicitly introduced a similar notion in \cite[Definition 1.2.1 p.~16]{Laf02}, although with a different purpose, namely in connection with the Baum-Connes conjecture (see \cite{GJV19} for a survey).
+We begin with the following definition.